Classic Nepal Tour – 10 Days

 • Welcome dinner at one of the traditional Nepali restaurants

-• Professional English speaking tour guides
+• A Professional English speaking tour guide for whole tour

-• Private vehicle for whole sightseeing
+• Private vehicle for whole tour

 • Full board during whole tour